sakshampatidar123/Google-Playstore-Analysis-Tableau/README.md

 ## 📁 Dataset

 The dataset contains information about Google Play Store apps, including details like category, rating, reviews, installs, type, and sentiment.

+---

+This project demonstrates the ability to transform raw data into actionable insights using interactive dashboards.